Because every prices emanate from the subjective preferences of consumers.

 “Live in the future and build what seems interesting.” – Paul Graham

 Building what people want means finding out how much people know (and don’t know) since demand is shaped by available knowledge—to that extent you can (and should) know how far ahead you are in terms of knowledge.
 I-was-too-ahead-of-my-time type of excuse simply implies a lack of understanding in one’s part about knowledge status of others—which is a part of reality.
+You have to take into account the knowledge status of others.

 And you can always educate other people—directly or indirectly through your product.
 This is what Bob Noyce did during his time with Intel.